evidence-dev/template/pages/index.md

 # Welcome to Evidence!

 <Alert status=success>
 This project includes everything you need to get started with Evidence, including a tutorial DuckDB database.
+Everything you see on this page is defined in code, including this Alert!
 </Alert>

 ## Connect to the Tutorial Database

-👉 In the **Settings** menu, choose **DuckDB** and enter the filename `needful_things.duckdb`.
+👉 In the [Settings menu](/settings), choose **DuckDB** and enter the filename `needful_things.duckdb`.
+This only takes a few seconds (see the GIF below).

-Evidence supports Snowflake, BigQuery, Redshift, Postgres, SQLite, DuckDB, CSVs & [more](https://docs.evidence.dev/core-concepts/data-sources/#how-to-query-a-csv-file)!
+Evidence also supports Snowflake, BigQuery, Redshift, Postgres, SQLite, CSVs & [more](https://docs.evidence.dev/core-concepts/data-sources/#how-to-query-a-csv-file)!

 ![Connecting a data source](connect-data-source.gif)